Carmezim/crypto-twitter-sentiment-analysis/README.md

 1. Create a `/models` directory where the trained models will be stored.
 2. Run `python3 lstm.py dataset/train-processed.csv`.
 It's advised to train
-this model on GPUs or else it'll take several hours if trained on CPUs.
+this model on GPUs, on CPUs it'll take several hours to run a few epochs.

 ### Testing: